TL;DR

 Integrated Response

-For each Item I need to format the response from the API Gateway in DynamoDB Format, using Integrated Response, to format as you want the expected result to fit with the requirements of Highcharts.
+For each item, I need to format the response from the API Gateway from the DynamoDB format, using Integrated Response, into the expected result that fits the requirements of Highcharts.

 #set($inputRoot = $input.path('$'))